Queensland Cup: 2014–2021: Papua New Guinea and Townsville return

 In 2014, the PNG Hunters entered the competition, becoming the first Papua New Guinea based side in the competition since the Port Moresby Vipers in 1997.
 In their inaugural season, the side was based out of the East New Britain town of Kokopo.
 On 10 September 2014, QRL chairman Peter Betros announced that the Brothers Townsville-led Townsville Blackhawks bid had been successful and the side would compete in the 2015 season.

 On 5 October 2014, the Northern Pride became the first Queensland Cup side to win the NRL State Championship, defeating the heavily favoured Penrith Panthers New South Wales Cup side in the inaugural final.

 In 2017, the Hunters won their first Queensland Cup premiership, defeating the Sunshine Coast Falcons in the Grand Final and becoming the first team outside of Australia, and the second from outside of Queensland to win the competition.

 On 27 March 2020, after round one of the season was completed, the 2020 Intrust Super Cup competition was suspended, and subsequently cancelled for the first time in its history due to the COVID-19 pandemic, with no premiers being crowned.
-In September 2020, the Easts Tigers re-branded as the Brisbane Tigers for the 2021 season onward.
+In September 2020, the Easts Tigers were renamed as the Brisbane Tigers for the 2021 season onward.
 The Tigers had played under the name of Easts or Eastern Suburbs since the formation of the Queensland Cup in 1996.

-2022–present: Hostplus Cup
+2022–present: Hostplus Cup and return of the Clydesdales

-In November 2021, Hostplus became the naming rights sponsor of the competition for the 2022 season, replacing Intrust Super after the two merged.
+In November 2021, Hostplus became the naming rights sponsor of the competition for the 2022 season, replacing Intrust Super after the two companies had merged.

-On July 17, the QRL announced that the Western Clydesdales would enter the competition for the 2023 season, becoming the competition's fifteenth team.
+On July 17, the QRL announced that the Western Clydesdales, previously called the Toowoomba Clydesdales would (re)enter the competition for the 2023 season, becoming the competition's fifteenth team.

 Queensland Cup teams

-The Queensland Cup consists of 15 teams, 13 from Queensland, and 1 each from National Capital District and New South Wales, and operates on a single group system, with no divisions or conferences and no relegation and promotion from other leagues.
+The Queensland Cup consists of 15 teams, 13 from Queensland, and 1 each from National Capital District of Papua New Guinea and New South Wales, and operates on a single group system, with no divisions or conferences and no relegation and promotion from other leagues.

 A number of clubs in the Queensland Cup have an affiliation with a team in the Australian national competition, the National Rugby League.